Big Money Rustlas: Production

-The film's director, Paul Andresen, had previously worked with Joseph Bruce and Joseph Utsler on the long form music video Bowling Balls.
+The film's director, Paul Andresen, had previously worked with Joseph Bruce and Joseph Utsler on the long-form music video Bowling Balls.
 Andresen was enthusiastic to work on the film because of previous experiences with Psychopathic Records, and Bruce's sense of humor.
 Paul Methric described the production as being more organized than that of Big Money Hustlas.
 According to Methric, "The first one was, let's shoot it 45 times, then shoot it another 45 times, where this one the guys knew exactly what we needed, and we got in there and got it."

 In an interview for Pro Wrestling Torch's Torch Daily Blitz, Bruce stated that the release of Big Money Rustlas was delayed from its original 2009 release to early 2010 due to extra post-production.
 He said that the Psychopathic Video department was still trying to learn how to work in the film industry.
 To better improve the quality of the film, Bruce said that Psychopathic Video had hired people from within the film industry to help with production.

 Origins

-Bruce and Utsler had a negative experience with the New York style of production and "asshole art film crews" while filming of Big Money Hustlas.
+Bruce and Utsler had a negative experience with the New York style of production and "asshole art film crews" while filming Big Money Hustlas.
 Following the release of the movie, the two made plans to produce a Western prequel, which would be filmed in California in order to avoid the previous issues.
 In the packaging of their 2000 album Bizaar, Insane Clown Posse released an image of what would later be the characters Raw Stank and Dusty Poot.